BackupTheBerlios/cocoman-svn/README.txt

 2nd line is contest length
 format for both is hh:mm:ss with 24 hour style hours leaving file blank indicates contest hasn't started yet

+All user ids have to be the same length.